Pathways to Permanence 2: Parenting Children Who Have Experienced Trauma and Loss ©

 What is it?

-This program is designed for Ontario-based adoptive, kinship, and customary care families who are parenting children who have experienced trauma and loss.
+This program is designed for Ontario-based adoptive families who are parenting children who have experienced trauma and loss.
 The program empowers parents and caregivers to apply tools and techniques to effectively parent their children and help them heal.

 How long is the program?